-The Freshwater Management Plan addresses the following matters:
+The Freshwater Management Plan shall addresses the following matters:

-- a) The design and construction of reinstated and diverted streams in accordance with the Stream Ecological Design Principles attached to the LEDF. - b) The measures to maintain fish passage in all affected waterways as a result of permanent culverts (with the exception of culverts 2, 10 and 13), which shall be informed by the New Zealand Fish Passage Guidelines for Structures Up to 4 Metres (2018). - c) Riparian planting and exclusion from livestock of at least 8.455km of existing stream within the Mimi and Mangapepeke catchments.
+- a) The design and construction of reinstated and diverted streams in accordance with the Stream Ecological Design Principles attached to the LEDF. - b) The measures to maintain unimpeded fish and koura passage in all affected waterways as a result of damming, diversion and temporary and permanent culverts (with the exception of culverts 2, 10 and 13), which shall be informed by the New Zealand Fish Passage Guidelines for Structures Up to 4 Metres (2018).
+Any temporary culverts that will not provide unimpeded fish and koura passage shall require specific dispensation by the Chief Executive, TRC. - c) Riparian planting and exclusion from livestock of at least 11,537m 8.455km of existing streambed area within the Mimi and Mangapepeke catchments.
 Riparian margins of an average of 10m each side of the channel shall be created and planted.
-Should culvert or stream diversion lengths be increased in the detailed design stage of the Project, the length of riparian planting required shall be re-calculated using the same Stream Ecological Valuation (SEV) method used to derive the 8.455km figure. - d) Fish Recovery and Rescue Protocols, including addressing: - i.
-How the recovery and relocation of fish, koura and kakahi will occur prior to instream works. - ii.
-How the rescue of fish, koura and kakahi will occur from any spoil. - iii.
-The qualifications and experience required for fish recovery/rescue work. - iv.
-Details of fish recovery, relocation and rescue methods to be used.
+Should culvert or stream diversion lengths be increased in the detailed design stage of the Project, the length of riparian planting required shall be re-calculated using the same Stream Ecological Valuation (SEV) method used to derive the 11,537m 8.455km figure. - d) The physical mechanisms (e.g. fences) to protect the restoration and riparian planting described in this condition from clearance and/or livestock, on an ongoing basis. - b)e) Fish Recovery and Rescue Protocols, including addressing methods to ensure, in all sections affected by instream works: - i.
+How the recovery and relocation of fish, koura and kakahi will occur prior to instream works, which shall be four days prior to the stream diversion or dewatering.
+The affected reach must be isolated by stop nets (or other permeable barrier), to prevent further fish movement into the reach. - ii.
+Active searches for kakahi in all waterways prior to dewatering, in addition to searches occurring during dewatering. - iii.
+Partial dewatering shall occur in all instances during dewatering or diversions to avoid unnecessary stranding/desiccation of aquatic biota. - +iv.
+How tIhe rescue of fish, kõura and kākahi will occur-from any spoil. - ii.v.
+Fish recovery/rescue work undertaken by a person with The qualifications and experience in freshwater ecology required for fish recovery/rescue work. - iii-vi.
+Details of fish recovery, relocation and rescue methods to be used. - f) A response process and measures to address potential adverse effects of sediment and other contaminant discharges to waterways during construction, including streams and wetlands, which shall include the monitoring and response process for sediment discharges set out in this Schedule under 'monitoring'.